Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Error types

-JavaScript can encounter several types of error during code execution.
-The most common errors are syntax errors, reference errors and generic errors.
+JavaScript can encounter several types of errors during code execution.
+The most common errors are syntax errors, reference errors, and generic errors.

-- Syntax errors: occur when code is poorly written and does not follow the correct JavaScript syntax.
+- Syntax errors: Occur when code is poorly written and does not follow correct JavaScript syntax.

-- Generic errors: occur when the code generates an exception that has not been specifically handled.
+- Generic errors: Occur when code throws an exception that was not specifically handled.

 Using the try-catch block

 To handle errors and exceptions, we can use the try-catch block.
-The try block is used to surround code likely to generate an exception, while the catch block is used to handle the exception by executing a specific block of code.
-For example, a
+The try block is used to surround the code that might throw an exception, while the catch block is used to handle the exception by executing a specific block of code.
+For example,

 Exception handling

-Visit management exceptions is to take measures in response to an exception.
-The action taken may vary according to the type of error encountered.
-For example, we may display an error message to the user or retry the operation that generated the exception.
-Exception handling allows us to handle errors elegantly and keep our program running smoothly.
+Exception handling is the process of taking appropriate action in response to an exception.
+The actions taken can vary depending on the type of error encountered.
+For example, we can display an error message to the user or retry the operation that generated the exception.
+Exception handling allows us to handle errors gracefully and keep our program running smoothly.